Tiendil/blog.feeds.fun/content/posts/2024-003-december-2024-updates/en.md

 seo_image = ""
 ---

+It's been a productive two months for Feeds Fun!

 I don't want to bother you with a post for every release (there have been 15 since the last post).
 Instead, I'll periodically post summaries of the most significant updates.
 I hope this approach is more convenient for everyone.
 If you're interested in every release, you can always subscribe to the [repository](https://github.com/Tiendil/feeds.fun) or check the [CHANGELOG](https://github.com/Tiendil/feeds.fun/blob/main/CHANGELOG.md).

 The current version of Feeds Fun is **1.14.2**.

 Here are the most significant improvements from the last two months:

-1. The time to load the latest news has been reduced by 4 times!
+1. The time to load the latest news has been reduced by a factor of 4!
 2. LLM prompts have been improved to produce fewer tags of better quality.
 3. Fixed an issue where, after removing a feed on the Feeds page, the feeds list was not updated.
 4. Added tracking of some user activity events.